codementality/docker-for-drupal-development/docs/lessonten.rst

 .. image:: images/lesson10-step1-ill1.png

 If your Github account is linked to multiple organizations, you will see them listed on the left, below your name.
 Select the organization where your Github project repo  is located.
 Page down until you find the "dockerdrop" project.
-Toggle the switch to turn it "green" wiht a checkbox.
+Toggle the switch to turn it "green" with a checkbox.
 This activates your project on Travis.

 .. image:: images/lesson10-step1-ill1.png